Skip to main content

 Solution: Incorporate Individual Voice into Collaboration

-This solution is similar to the first point about interdependency.
+This solution is similar to the first point about interdependence.
 It’s the idea that even within a collaborative project, students should have individual ownership of specific tasks.
 So, in the brainstorming structure, students have the opportunity to generate their own ideas first and share those with the group rather than working together on a group brainstorm where louder members might dominate.

 Other times, it might involve breaking up specific tasks and allowing each member to work independently within the project.
 So, if students are prototyping on a STEM challenge, each member might work on specific components of the prototype and then meet up multiple times to seek out and offer feedback and ultimately create a cohesive single prototype.
 This process provides internal processing time for introverts who need that additional personal mental space.
+We often think about PBL as being inherently loud but we need to design spaces for students who are introverted or who are overstimulated.

 It also helps to incorporate a shared leadership model.
 Here, you break a project up into multiple components and ensure that each student has an opportunity to own the leadership for a different component.
 For example, if it’s a shared documentary, one person might take the lead on key editing decisions, while another owns the storyboarding leadership and another owns the visual storytelling elements.